CapTen101/VLC-docs/advanced/other/transcription_linux.rst

    #LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING
    #IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF
    #THE POSSIBILITY OF SUCH DAMAGE.
-   #####

-   ##### useful notes
-   #vlc control script, compatible with python 2 or 3
-   #
-   #this script requires the openbsd version of netcat. gnu's version
-   #does not appear to support unix sockets as of this time. it will
-   #almost certainly be in the repos of your distribution. you may need
-   #to adjust this script to change the name of the binary to whatever
-   #format your distribution uses (change 'nc.openbsd' below to whatever
-   #you need.)
-   #
-   #it also requires either xautomation (for it's xte tool) or xdotool
-   #xautomation is used by default, as it's currently a bit faster
-   #if you use xdotool, ensure that it's a version later than aug 2010
-   #
-   #to set up vlc to use this script, go to tools-&gt;preferences and
-   #click on "show settings-&gt;all" at the bottom. from that menu,
-   #select "Interface-&gt;Main Interfaces", and check the "Remote Control
-   #Interface" box.
-Next, select "Interface-&gt;Main Interfaces-&gt;RC",
-   #check the "Fake TTY' box, and enter 'home/YOURNAME/vlc.sock'in
-   #the "UNIX socket command input" field.
-   #
-   #You probably also want to adjust the "Very short jump length" located
-   #in "Interface-&gt;Hotkeys settings".
-This script assumes that it is set
-   #for 5 seconds rather than the default of 3 seconds.
-It won't affect the
-   #script if you don't change this value, as it uses the 'very short jump'
-   #command rather than jogging a specific number of seconds.
-If you poke
-   #around the vlc docs, you'll see a seek command, but that is to go to a
-   #certain point in a file rather than going forward or backward a certain
-   #number of seconds.
-   #
-   #Hit "Save".
-Restart VLC, and check to see if it creates "vlc.sock"
-   #in your home directory.
-This should be created automatically when vlc
-   #starts.
-If it doesn't, check your socket path and try again.
-   #
-   #Next, you need to set up your hotkeys for your window environment.
-   #This should work equally well in any window manger, so pick whichever
-   #you like.
-Remember to check to make sure that whichever hotkeys you wish
-   #to use are not already used by your windowmanager.
-Redefine these
-   #hotkeys or the defaults as necessary.
-   #
-   #note: vlc supposedly support global hotkeys, but I didn't have any luck
-   #with them, which is why i went this route with the control script.
-Your
-   #mileage may vary.
-   #
-   #I personally set it up like this:
-   #F1 = ~/vlccontrol-socat.py jogbackward
-   #F2 = ~/vlccontrol-socat.py pause (no need to have this twice, just habit)
-   #F3 = ~/vlccontrol-socat.py pause
-   #F4 = ~/vlccontrol-socat.py jogforward
-   #F5 = ~/vlccontrol-socat.py timestamp
-   #Shift+F1 = ~/vlccontrol-socat.py slower
-   #Shift+F3 = ~/vlccontrol-socat.py normal
-   #Shift+F4 = ~/vlccontrol-socat.py faster
-   ##### end of rambling, on to business...

    #Not quite...
 (Anoter quick note from the person who modified the script for socat): If you
    #look closely, I've added a couple extra controls to this, namely medium jumps forward